Skip to content

 Methodology

-SpareRoom’s Quarterly Rental Index data compares data from Q1 2025 with Q1 2024, based on 375,000+ UK room ads (inclusive of some bills) across both periods.
+SpareRoom’s Quarterly Rental Index data compares data from Q2 2025 with Q2 2024, based on 375,000+ UK room ads (inclusive of bills) across both periods.
 Postcodes with a sample size of less than 25 were excluded.
 City sample size is 200+ room ads.
 London data covers E, EC, N, NW, SE, SW, W & WC postcodes.

 ===